Kingxukai/linux/Documentation/scsi/scsi_eh.rst

    timed-out scmds, SCSI EH ensures that LLDD forgets about a scmd before reusing it for EH commands.

-When a scmd is recovered, the scmd is moved from eh_work_q to EH local eh_done_q using scsi_eh_finish_cmd().
+When a scmd is recovered, the woke scmd is moved from eh_work_q to EH local eh_done_q using scsi_eh_finish_cmd().
 After all scmds are recovered (eh_work_q is empty), scsi_eh_flush_done_q() is invoked to either retry or error-finish (notify upper layer of failure) recovered